-The application site consists of a granular red gravel sports area, which forms one of a number of external areas used to provide sport's facilities within the school campus.
-Whilst it is acknowledged that the floodlighting columns would form prominent features within the site itself, they are modest in terms of their scale and design and seen in the context of the existing campus, it is not therefore considered that they would have an adverse impact on the visual amenity of the site.
-Furthermore, given the secluded nature of the site to the north-west of the school campus, it is not considered that the floodlights would form intrusive features in the locality.
+The application site consists of an existing grassed field which forms one of a number of external areas used to provide sports facilities within the school campus.
+Whilst it is acknowledged that the floodlighting columns would form prominent features within the site itself, they are modest in terms of their scale and design and seen in the context of the existing high fencing, it is not therefore considered that they would have an adverse impact on the visual amenity of the site.
+Furthermore, given the secluded nature of the site to the south of the school campus, it is not considered that the floodlights would form intrusive features in the locality.